 Nylon and polyester are two of the most popular materials in the synthetic carpet fiber market.
-While many ask is one reigns supreme, the answer is that it depends.
 Your needs, environment, and budget will determine which one is best for you.
-Still, the nylon versus polyester battle is still alive and well.

 Let’s examine some of the key differences between nylon and polyester carpets.